 Certainly a budget that provides this wide a range of goods and services is a bit complicated.
-DC's budget totals \$9.4 billion, and it funds more than 80 agencies performing services from recycling pickup to recreation to rental housing assistance.
+In 2015, DC's budget totaled \$11 billion.
+It funds more than 130 agencies performing services from recycling pickup to recreation to rental housing assistance.
 But in some basic ways, the city's budget is a lot like your own.

 In deciding how to spend your money, you determine your priorities.
-Top of the list for many people are shelter, food and transportation, but you may choose among various options where you live, what you eat and how you travel.
+At the top of the list for many people are shelter, food, and transportation, but you may choose among various options where you live, what you eat and how you travel.
 So you want to examine your income, or in city budget lingo-revenue-to figure out how much money you have.
 Then given the choices you made, you review the expenses you pay every day, month or year-items such as rent or a mortgage, utilities, food, and insurance.